 a.
-Develop and implement plans and precautions with the procedures to be followed in emergencies such as fire, leaks, disease outbreaks, extreme climate conditions, problems
+Develop and implement plans and precautions with the procedures to be followed in emergencies such as fire, leaks, disease outbreaks, climate extreme conditions,

-- with transportation, and any other catastrophic events that may adversely affect water quality, such as algal or jellyfish blooms. - b.
-Provide an emergency action note, sited in an easily accessible location, highlighting the appropriate emergency contact numbers and a map grid reference for the location of the unit. - c.
-Ensure that all relevant staff members are fully conversant with the procedures which must be implemented if there is a fish escape incident, including the plans for the recapture of escaped fish.
+- problems with transportation, and any other catastrophic events that may adversely affect water quality, such as algal or jellyfish blooms. - b.
+Provide an emergency action note, sited in an easily accessible location, highlighting the appropriate emergency contact phone numbers and a map grid reference for the location of the unit. - c.
+Ensure that all relevant staff members are fully conversant with the procedures which have to be implemented if there is a fish escape incident, including the plans for the recapture of escaped fish.